*This sample chapter is the first of five. Cover by IMbeta.

 As she stared its way, everything receded from her mind.
 If she had wanted to, the young woman could have taken solace in the fact that Colleen Clarke had a return message from one of the most respected law firms in the city sitting on her home phone, but that wasn’t why she’d set it up.

-A man’s voice came over the speaker near her knee.
+A man’s voice came over the young woman’s pair of headphones, joining the constant stream relayed to her.
 “If the Royal Family had only listened to us,” he said self-righteously, “this never would have happened.
 Long live Drake, the People’s King.”

 Even if the young woman heard it, she didn’t.
 Instead, Alex stood there and enjoyed the silence.